 Types of Raster Image Format

 JPEG is one of the most common and widely used formats.
+If you’ve ever seen a picture on the internet and wondered how to get it, there are tons of free online image converter for JPG and JFIF available that can help you work with images in multiple formats.
 JPEG is preferably used for online photos, banner advertisements, and email graphics.
 JPEG images use a sliding compression scale that reduces document length drastically whilst growing artifacts or pixelation because the picture is reduced.

 - Portability: The JPEG files have a high compression ratio.
 JPEG photos may be easily uploaded to web pages due to their modest file size.